Skip to main content

 1. Wilding JPH, Batterham RL, Davies M, et al. Weight regain and cardiometabolic effects after withdrawal of semaglutide: The STEP 1 trial extension.
 Diabetes Obes Metab.
 (2022).

-3. Rubino DM, Greenway FL, Khalid U, et al. Effect of Continued Weekly Subcutaneous Semaglutide vs Placebo on Weight Loss Maintenance in Adults With Overweight or Obesity: The STEP 4 Randomized Clinical Trial.
+2. Rubino D, Cummings DE, Eckel RH, et al. Effect of Continued Weekly Subcutaneous Semaglutide vs Placebo on Weight Loss Maintenance in Adults With Overweight or Obesity: The STEP 4 Randomized Clinical Trial.
 JAMA.
 (2021).

 This article is for informational purposes only and does not constitute medical advice.
 Compounded medications are not FDA-approved.
 Always consult your healthcare provider before starting any treatment.
 Results may vary.